-Author, researcher, historian, consultant: Honorary Senior Research Fellow at Federation University in Victoria, Australia
+Author, researcher, historian, consultant: Honorary Research Fellow at Federation University in Victoria, Australia

 A warm welcome to my Website.
 My special interests include: child & family welfare, institutions, education, social history, social justice, and human rights.